 Congratulations on your admission to SAIC!
 International Affairs provides a comprehensive educational course on how to maintain your student immigration while in the United States to all new students.
 Please read below for more details.
 Students will also receive email invitations to international student activities and education.
 Questions can be directed to email@example.com.

 In addition to the New Student Orientation online course and Welcome Week, international students will have additional information provided in an online course.
 International Orientation will provide important information about maintaining your visa status, working in the United States, traveling, and more.
 The class will be held in Canvas, the same online system used for New Student Orientation.
+International Students are also required to complete a check-in with the International Affairs office after their arrival to the United States.
+This can be completed online via the Terra Dotta portal, but must be completed after arriving in the United States.

 Please plan your travel accordingly and check back for detailed information.
 Email updates will also be sent providing more detailed information.